FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 # Check Truthy/Falsey

-PHP also makes it easy for us to check for truthy and falsey.
+PHP also makes it easy to check for truthiness and falsiness.

 We can use `isset()` to check if a variable has a value including (`false`, `0`, or an empty string), not `NULL`: